 Because of having a gel, it can avoid uneven application and spillage more than any other type of wood stain.

-Even though ash wood is very much less prone to the blotchy surface, by using General finishes oil-based gel stain you’ll be able to guarantee there will be no single blotch or streak all over the wood.
+Even though ash wood is very much less prone to the blotchy surface, by using General Finishes oil-based gel stain you’ll be able to guarantee there will be no single blotch or streak all over the wood.

-Most importantly, General finishes oil-based gel stain does not mask out the beautiful wood grain of ash wood.
+Most importantly, General Finishes oil-based gel stain does not mask out the beautiful wood grain of ash wood.

 Drying Time | 8 Hours |